nativescript-vue/nativescript-vue.org/content/docs/en/routing/manual-routing.md

 ### `$navigateTo`

-You have two ways to call `$navigateTo`: in the view or in a method.
+You can call `$navigateTo` in the view or in a method.

 #### In the view